The Best Ski Resorts in North America for Spring Skiing

 Sugar Bowl, California

 Spring skiing at Sugar Bowl, a venerable resort 10 miles west of Northstar on Donner Pass, can easily be bypassed for the bigger Lake Tahoe names.
 But don’t sleep on the great spring skiing that’s found here.
 Spring skiing at Sugar Bowl goes until about mid-April, and means finding corn snow skiing in that warm California sun.
 Softer, more forgiving snow, also can mean it’s a great time to make progress on your skills.
 You can expect spirited après-ski on the patios outside of both lodges.
-Events usually include the Mini-Pipe Meltdown and Tiki Pond Skim.
+Events include the Mini-Pipe Meltdown and Tiki Pond Skim.

 Sugar Bowl on a bluebird day, female skier.